Skip to content

 /start

-Load session context, check for handoff files, detect drift since last session.
+Load session context, check for handoffs, detect drift, surface scratch + plans.

 File.claude/commands/start.md